Nhost is an open source Firebase rival backed by GitHub’s founders

 Nhost and its backend infrastructure are a different proposition, but the idea is the same — to help companies offload some of their requirements to a third party with domain-specific expertise.

-The Stockholm-based startup came to be in late 2019 with Johan Eliasson as the sole founder, though he soon realized that building what is effectively an open source alternative to Google’s Firebase would be a tall order.
-After meeting software engineer Nuno Pato at a startup accelerator program in early 2020, the duo officially became cofounders.
+The Stockholm-based startup was created in late 2019 with Johan Eliasson as the sole founder, though he soon realized that building what is effectively an open source alternative to Google’s Firebase would be a tall order.
+After he met software engineer Nuno Pato at a startup accelerator program in early 2020, the duo officially became cofounders.

 The global backend-as-a-service market was pegged at $1.6 billion in 2020, according to some estimates, a figure that’s projected to rise to nearly $8 billion by 2027.
-Existing players such as Firebase count major clients like Alibaba, the New York Times, Duolingo, Venmo, and Trivago, highlighting that it’s not just cash-strapped startups that want to outsource their backend management.
+Existing players such as Firebase claim major clients like Alibaba, the New York Times, Duolingo, Venmo, and Trivago, highlighting that it’s not just cash-strapped startups that want to outsource their backend management.

 Open for business

-A major selling point behind Nhost is that it’s an open source project, meaning companies can do with it as they please, though Eliasson notes that the main benefits for its open source status are around “collaboration and transparency.”
+One of Nhost’s major selling points is that it’s an open source project, meaning companies can do with it as they please, though Eliasson notes that the main benefits of its open source status are around “collaboration and transparency.”

-There are, of course, other players in the open source BaaS space, such as Back4App, Parse, Kinvey, and Kuzzle, to name a few.
-But Nhost considers itself distinct on a number of grounds, chief among them the extensiveness of its offering in a single platform.
+There are, of course, other players in the open source BaaS space, such as Back4App, Parse, Kinvey, and Kuzzle.
+But Nhost considers itself distinct on a number of grounds, chief among them the scope of its single-platform offering.

-Nhost offers all the required building blocks for modern software, including a PostgreSQL database, real-time GraphQL API (which is available for most major front-end frameworks, such as React, Flutter and Vue), authentication, storage, and serverless functions that allow companies to deploy custom code.
-On top of that, Nhost offers a managed cloud incarnation with plans spanning hobbyist, professional, and enterprise.
+Nhost offers all the required building blocks for modern software, including a PostgreSQL database, real-time GraphQL API (which is available for most major front-end frameworks, such as React, Flutter, and Vue), authentication, storage, and serverless functions that allow companies to deploy custom code.
+On top of that, Nhost offers a managed cloud incarnation with plans spanning hobbyists, professionals, and enterprises.

 “Our tech stack offers a unique combination of open source tools we haven’t seen anywhere else, plus a tremendous focus on the developer experience,” Eliasson said.
 “We believe that building robust and highly scalable applications should be fun, fast, and easy for everyone.”